GSA/codeinventory-github/README.md

 This gem uses the [Octokit](https://github.com/octokit/octokit.rb) GitHub client to interface with the GitHub API.

-For the `auth` parameter when instantiating `CodeInventory::GitHub`, provide any type of [authentication information that Octokit supports](https://github.com/octokit/octokit.rb#authentication).
+For the `auth` parameter when instantiating `CodeInventory::GitHub::Source`, provide any type of [authentication information that Octokit supports](https://github.com/octokit/octokit.rb#authentication).
 Examples: a basic login/password, [OAuth access token](https://developer.github.com/v3/oauth/), or application authentication.

 ### Using inventory files